pauljvann/python_challenge/README.md

 In order to setup this application, clone or download this project to your computer or system.
 Then proceed to edit the config.py file to make the directory a file you would like created to save the data to.

+IMPORTANT: This application is written and runs in Python3

 The following dependencies are also required: Requests, json, joblib,